NickolasBoyer/willwillems/README.md

 ::: slot projects
 ## Projects

 I do projects.
 Projects for multinationals with millions of customers and little ones with a few happy users.
-Most of them trough my consultancy, [Nickolas Boyer](https://nickolasboyer.com/), check them out!
+Most of them trough [Nickolas Boyer](https://nickolasboyer.com/), check them out!
 :::

 ::: slot contact